snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Install the Microsoft Graph connector agent**: To access your on-premises websites, you must install and configure the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045).
 [Download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
 Once installed, ensure that the agent is configured correctly to connect your on-premises websites with the connector.
 - **Website URLs**: To connect to your website content, you need the URL to the website.
 You can index multiple websites (up to 50) in a single connection.
 - **Service Account (optional)**: A service account is only needed when your websites require authentication.
-Public websites do not require authentication and can be crawled directly.
+Public websites don't require authentication and can be crawled directly.
 For websites requiring authentication, it is advised to have a dedicated account to authenticate and crawl the content.

 ## Get Started